SamGTex/climate-analysis/README.md

 - 4 from 5 days with highest maximum daily temperature were after or in 2019
 - all 5 days with the minimum daily temperature were before or in 1997
 - mean temperature: 10.37 °C
+- the linear model predicts a increase of 0.14 °C in ten years

 ### II.
 Timeline of the *yearly* minimum, maximum and average temperature
 ![yearly](figures/png/annual_temp_1973-2022.png)
 - increase of annual max.
 Temperature in ten years: 0.75 °C
 - increase of annual min.
-Temperature in ten years: 0.18 °C
+Temperature in ten years: 0.63 °C
 - increase of annual avg.
-Temperature in ten years: 0.54 °C
+Temperature in ten years: 0.12 °C

 ## Export Jupyter Notebook
 - HTML (dark theme)